 The Furniture and Furnishings (Fire) (Safety) Regulations 1988 (amended 1989 & 1993) provide that specified items supplied in the course of letting property must meet minimum fire resistance standards.
 The regulations apply to all upholstered furniture, beds, headboards and mattresses, sofa-beds, futons and other convertibles, nursery furniture, garden furniture suitable for use in a dwelling, scatter cushions, pillows and non-original covers for furniture.
 They do not apply to antique furniture or furniture made before 1950, and certain other items.
-Non-compliant items must be removed before a tenancy commences.
+Non-compliant items must be removed before a Standard Contract commences.

 Is your property a House in Multiple Occupation (HMO)?

 If your property is on 3 or more levels and let to 5 or more Contract Holders comprising 2 or more households (i.e. not all of the same family) it will be subject to mandatory licensing by your local authority.
 Whether mandatory licensing as above applies or not, if there are 3 or more Contract Holders not all related in any property, it is still likely to be an HMO, and special Management rules will apply.

 The Housing Health and Safety Rating System (HHSRS)

 The HHSRS provides an analysis of how hazardous a property is through assessment of 29 potential hazards found in housing.
 Landlords have to maintain their properties to provide a safe and healthy environment.
 The HHSRS is enforced by local authorities.